ab77/netflix-proxy/README.md

     --subnet Subnet-1 \
     --ipaddr <your reserved ipaddr name> \
     --size Medium \
-    --extension DockerExtension \
     --ssh_auth \
     --disable_pwd_auth \
     --verbose

+Next, add the DockerExtension:

+    ./cloud-harness.py azure --action add_resource_extension \
+    --service <your hosted service name> \
+    --deployment <your hosted service name> \
+    --name <your virtual machine name> \
+    --extension DockerExtension \
+    --docker_compose netflix-proxy.yaml \
+    --verbose

+Set `linux_customscript_name` under `[CustomScriptExtensionForLinux]` in `cloud-harness.conf` to `netflix-proxy.sh` and run:

+    ./cloud-harness.py azure --action add_resource_extension \
+    --service netflix-proxy \
+    --deployment netflix-proxy \
+    --name netflix-proxy \
+    --extension CustomScript \
+    --verbose

-Once this part finishes, you should be able to SSH to your VM as `azureuser` using custom public TCP port (not `22`) and check if all the components have been deployed (it may take a while).
-Check the progress by tailing the `cloud-init-ouput.log` file (e.g. `tail -f /var/log/cloud-init-output.log`).
+Once this part finishes, you should be able to SSH to your VM as `azureuser` using custom public TCP port (not `22`) and test the configuration by running:

-Test the configuration by running:

     dig netflix.com @localhost && echo "GET /" | openssl s_client -servername netflix.com -connect localhost:443

 Lastly, use the [Azure Management Portal](https://manage.windowsazure.com/) to add `DNS (UDP)`, `HTTP (TCP)` and `HTTPS (TCP)` endpoints and secure them to your home/work/whatever IPs using the Azure `ACL` feature.
 This means you don't have to run `iptables` firewall on your VM.

+Now you are all set, set DNS server on your device(s) to your Azure public IP and enjoy `Netflix`.

 ### Continuous Integration (CI)